cpetra/tuya2domoticz/README.md

 ```

-2. Install the module as service:
+2. Install the module as service (Linux only):
 ```bash
 $ python3 -m tuya2domoticz -i
 ```